kevinlondon/kevinlondon.github.io/_posts/2015-11-01-how-i-prepare-talks.md

 I think of the outline as a trimmed down, simpler version of the blog post that we completed earlier.
 I include as many anecdotes and personal stories as possible in the outline so I remember to include them in the talk.
-This is not something I release so I don't bother to edit it much.
-If I spend too much time on the outline, I feel tempted to read from it.
-Do not do that.
+This is not something I release so I don't bother to editing or filling it in completely.

 Prepare a First Draft of the Slides